Szymon-Czuszek/SQL-Data-Science/README.md

 16. `SalesRepresentativeAverageSalary.sql`: Shows the average salary of Sales Representatives in both dollar and local currency formats.
 17. `EmployeeCityCount.sql`: Shows the number of employees per city they reside in from the Northwind database.
 18. `EmployeeCityCountFilter.sql`: Filters cities with more than 2 employees from the Northwind database.
+19. `BestPay.sql`: Retrieves the three highest-paid employees from the company.
+20.

 ## Contributing